 Infrequent and nonrecurring transactions made by people or businesses that don't regularly make such sales.
 For example, sales of used appliances by a homeowner or sales at infrequent yard sales.
 Please note that generally, casual sales of cars, boats or trailers are taxable except for certain family transactions.
 See more detailed information on casual and isolated sales here.

 Sales where the purchaser intends to resell the item or telecommunications services as part of business.
-The seller must be given a Sales Tax Resale Certificate and retain it as proof the sale was exempt for the reasons stated on the certificate.
+The seller must be given a Sales Tax Resale Certificate (Form ST-4) and retain it as proof the sale was exempt for the reasons stated on the certificate.
 Vendors can confirm the validity of their customers' sales and use tax registration and resale certificates online through MassTaxConnect.

 Sales Tax Resale Certificates are invalid for the sale or purchase of tobacco products.